ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 ### 4.1 ID Validator
 #### 4.1.1 Static Pin Validator

-Upon receiving a request to perform data validation on Static PIN with input parameters (Static PIN), the system validate Static PIN as per the Static PIN generation logic and responds with the required result (Valid/Invalid).
+Upon receiving a request to perform data validation on Static PIN with input parameters (Static PIN), the system validates Static PIN as per the Static PIN generation logic and responds with the required result (Valid/Invalid).

 1. Validates if the request has the following input parameters.
    * Static PIN